FennaKort/verdantia-site/README.txt

 [x] needs regex for phone and email
 [x] needs reset button for form
-[x] needs subject textarea for form - replaced with checkboxes to indicate type of inquiry [] would be nice to improve styling of radio buttons+labels [] would be nice to swap services select for checkboxes [x] why won't the top and bottom padding for label.formField push out more space between the items? - because <label> doesn't have height+width that can be set.
+[x] needs subject textarea for form - replaced with checkboxes to indicate type of inquiry [x] would be nice to improve styling of radio buttons+labels [x] would be nice to swap services select for checkboxes [x] why won't the top and bottom padding for label.formField push out more space between the items? - because <label> doesn't have height+width that can be set.
 I added a margin-bottom value to the input fields instead
-- validated all three html pages and corrected errors [] need to fix table styling
-[] table needs alternating colours
+- validated all three html pages and corrected errors [x] table needs alternating colours
-[x] Use the first-letter pseudo element selector to style a first letter of (at least) one of your paragraphs dieerently. - added to footer
+[x] Use the first-letter pseudo element selector to style a first letter of (at least) one of your paragraphs differently. - added to footer

+Remaining:
+MUST:
+[] site needs logo
+[] float an image to the right side of a paragraph of your choice in your website.

+NICE TO HAVE:
+[] need to fix table styling to conform to design specs [] either fix contact button at bottom of services page or remove [] fix styling of contact page to coordinate with other pages [] adjust body/main margin+padding and child element padding for a more maintainable organization